BEE FRIENDLY GARDENING

 FREE WILDFLOWER SEEDS

 All Oakdale Bee purchases of £25.00 will receive a packet of bee and butterfly wild meadow seeds to either pop in a pot, your garden or on the road side (safely).
 Sow between March and April each year by scraping back a small patch of ground, sprinkle, water and enjoy.
-You can also use an old pot or anything just get those bees into your garden.
+You can also use an old pot or anything to just get those bees into your garden.

 SMALL CHANGES RIGHT NOW